 J.D., with honors, University of Texas School of Law

 - Articles Editor, Texas Law Review, Vol. 86

-- Advising clients on the negotiation of interconnection agreements, facility extension agreements, qualified scheduling entity (QSE) arrangements
+- Advising utilities and power developers on the negotiation of interconnection agreements and ERCOT qualified scheduling entity (QSE) arrangements

 - Co-Author, “Confidentiality of Water Quality Management Plans in Texas,” Jackson Walker Insights (June 23, 2020)